System Metrics(applicable for Linux based systems)

 you.
 You can also specify users whose queries will be ignored (i.e.

-alert even if they take a longer time to execute than the alert/kill
+alert even if they take a longer than the time specified under 'LONG RUNNING QUERY TIME' you specified.

 Clicking on the 'Monitor only locked queries' would only monitor those long queries that are locked.